ThomasMertes/seed7/src/read_me.txt

 COMPILING THE INTERPRETER
 =========================

-    The way to compile the interpreter is dependend on the operating system and the development tools used.
+    The way to compile the interpreter is dependent on the operating system and the development tools used.
 You need a stand alone C compiler and a make utility to compile the interpreter.
 A C compiler which is only usable from an IDE